 Our 10th anniversary was approaching quickly, and we wanted to do something special to commemorate the occasion.

 We had heard about the beauty of Lucerne, Switzerland from other travelers and decided that it would be the perfect backdrop for a memorable celebration.
 When we saw that sailing lessons were available, the whole trip suddenly came together.

 We had been talking about the possibility of living on a sailboat at some point as a way to enhance our nomadic lifestyle.

-We also knew enough to expect that it was not as simple as hopping on a boat and sailing off into the sunset.
+We also knew that it would not be as simple as hopping on a boat and sailing off into the sunset.
 Nature can be brutal, and you can’t expect the ocean to cooperate with an inexperienced sailor.
 So, we figured that the first step for us would be to take a sailing lesson and see if a sailing lifestyle would be something that could work for us.

-Lake Lucerne is calm and seemed like a logical place for an easy first lesson.
+Lake Lucerne is calm and it seemed like a logical place for an easy first lesson.

 It was a beautiful day in the most gorgeous of settings when we met up with Andi and set sail on our first lesson.

-We appreciated the fact the he wanted us to be very hands on.
-He handled the most difficult of tasks, probably because he didn’t want a couple of newbies sinking his boat, but for the most part he had us do everything.
+We appreciated the fact that he wanted us to be very hands on.
+He handled the most difficult of tasks, probably because he didn’t want a couple of newbies sinking his boat, but overall he had us do everything.
 Experience is the best teacher and he was great about giving us instructions while we went through the mechanics of sailing around the lake.